MuniversalRabat/MuniversalRabat.github.io/README.md

 # Welcome to WAH-Candipocalypse!

-This is just a working title as I mash together several interests (So far, Animal Crossing, Fallout, and the 'Candy World' motif) in order to learn more about Java Programming in general, and modding Minecraft (1.12.2) specifically!
+This is just a working title as I mash together several interests (So far, Animal Crossing, Fallout, and the 'Candy World' motif) in order to learn more about Java Programming in general, and modding Minecraft (1.16) specifically!

 ## Heavily Work-In-Progress
-I am just starting out and have been only learning code for a little less than a month in this bout, although I've had previous experience butting my head into this ring.
-That said, this is my first serious attempt at learning this, and making it better overall.
-So with some luck, some tenacity, and a whole lot of screaming at my monitor, I'm sure I'll make something that is... interesting, at least!
-My first update to this is as of October 2nd, 2019, so here's hoping this won't be too scary.
+I am just starting out and have been learning code on and off for years, and have very much wanted to make a mod of my own for a long time.
+With that said, this is my second serious attempt at learning this, and making it better overall.
+So with some luck, some tenacity, and hopefully not much screaming at my monitor, I'm sure I'll make something that is... interesting, at least!
+I am once more trying my hand at this, and we shall see what comes of the insanity that I bring forth.